vanadium-archive/browser/README.md

 ## Building the Namespace Browser

-You do not need to build your own copy of the namespace browser in order to use it; just if you want to modify it or see how it works.
+You do not need to build your own copy of the namespace browser in order to use it, unless you want to modify it or see how it works.

 To build a local copy, install the Vanadium environment and be sure to include the web profile.